michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 1. The read of file descriptor 2 took 1 second.
 2. The read of file descriptor 1 took 3 seconds.

-If this were processed linearly, we would have a total system processing time of 4 seconds, but as as the `time` invocation above shows, the actual processing time was 3 seconds, just as if both processes took place in parallel.
+If this were processed linearly, we would have a total system processing time of 4 seconds, but as the `time` invocation above shows, the actual processing time was 3 seconds, just as if both processes took place in parallel.
 Concurrency!